 Experiment ZR012 by C3H5N3O9 features Wankel engine inspired hour and minute indications in an asymmetrical zirconium case with articulated and compound lugs.

 At first glance the time appears to be indicated by centrally rotating triangular rotors; however, the triangles are actually Reuleaux polygons; they rotate eccentrically rather than centrally and track complex epitrochoid curves rather than circles.
 The system was inspired by the Wankel engine, which features orbital Reuleaux polygon rotors rather than the reciprocating pistons that power the majority of our cars and machines today.

-Black zirconium and black titanium lugs
+Natural zirconium with titanium lugs

 59mm long x 44mm wide x 17mm high (without lugs)

 Sapphire crystal with anti-reflective treatment both side